 Adaptive Riding and Adaptive Horsemanship classes are conducted as group lessons.
-Working with parents/guardians/caregivers and the participant, our instructors set individualized goals that each person sets out to achieve at their own pace.
+Working with parents/guardians/caregivers and the participant, instructors set individualized goals that each person sets out to achieve at his/her own pace.
 With the support of the instructor, community volunteers, and their trusted horse, participants are able to realize their full potential and achieve amazing results.

 Q: Does insurance cover Adaptive (therapeutic) Riding?